7 SEYCHELLOIS RESEARCHERS FUNDED TO PARTICIPATE IN NEKTON MISSION.

 SeyCCAT and Nekton co-financed five research projects led by different individuals in the Seychelles.
 Read more about the research projects undertaken on the Nekton Mission in Seychelles, here.
 All updates are derived from reports of the researchers.

 Researchers: Stephanie Marie, Clara Belmont, Andrew Souffe and Nathalie Bodin.

 Research Topic: Variability in trophic signatures of zooplankton and food web dynamics within Seychelles waters

 Seychelles depends highly on fish, as their main source of protein, and planktons (small microorganisms in the water) happen to play a vital role in fish diet.
 However, the effect of climate change threaten the plankton communities.
-In order to ensure good fish quality for consumption the Seychelles Fisheries Authority (SFA) needs to observe how climate change is having an effect on the marine ecosystem and in turn, influence the management plan for sustainable fisheries.
+In order to ensure good fish quality for consumption the Seychelles Fishing Authority (SFA) needs to observe how climate change is having an effect on the marine ecosystem and in turn, influence the management plan for sustainable fisheries.